 In summation, the gap between genders in the film industry is vast, with women being both under represented and under paid at most if not all levels of the industry.
 We acknowledge that this finding is not surprising, but we hope that adding another set of data points to the mix can help to rectify this inexcusable problem.

-Part 4: The (Not So) Changing Face of Gender in the Film Industry
+Section 4: The (Not So) Changing Face of Gender in the Film Industry - (This Section)

 Section 5: Do Romantic Relationships Correlate to Success in the Film Industry -

 Section 6: Is Equipment a good investment for filmmakers? -

 Section 7: What makes for Economic Success in the Film Industry? -